 Some say that dentistry is 85% interpersonal skills and 15% clinical skills.
 And as a new dentist, I’m starting to wonder if they are right.
 While this first year has brought forth many clinical obstacles, similarly I have had to learn more than ever how to properly engage with patients.

-It is fine to not have the best chair-side disposition in school, because we can just blame it on our lack of experience.
+It is fine to not have the best chair-side disposition in school because we can just blame it on our lack of experience.
 But in the real world, there are no excuses.
-Not only does your livelihood depends on you ability to relate with your patients, but also your reputation and your morals.
+Not only does your livelihood depends on your ability to relate with your patients, but also your reputation and your morals.

 If you’ve been in a similar situation or have any advice on how to approach these situations, please share in the comments below.
 And as a side note, don’t forget to vote on NOVEMBER 8th!
 Sure, the Presidential race is a very important one, but there are also several local and state candidates who will need your vote and important ballots questions like Proposition 61 in California and Question 4 in Massachusetts!